PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ## ZODB History and Undo
 ZODB is a versioned database.
 Old versions are preserved.
 That makes it possible to edit an object, save the edits, and then revert to the previous version of the object.
 Each object preserves its historical versions until they are garbage collected.

 ## ZODB Storage Options

 There is a rich variety of ways to store your ZODB objects.

-1. **FileStorage** is the basic way of storing ZODB objects on the file system.
+1. **FileStorage** is the basic way of storing ZODB (Python) objects on the file system.
 There is also Blob storage for storing images, files and other large objects on the file system.
-2.**ZEO** is a client-server storae system.
+2.**ZEO** is the basic client server version of the ZODB.
 ZEO clients share data from the ZEO server.
+Each participating  Python application server includes a ZEO client.
+They all talk to the ZEO server.
+The ZEO server will then store the data in FileStorage and BlobStorage
 3. **RelStorage**  stores ZODB data in a relational database.
 It performs better than ZEO.
-It runs on top of:
+It runs on top of MySQL, Oracle and PostgreSQL.
-  * **MySQL**
-  * **Oracle**
-  * **PostgreSQL**
-3. **NewtDB** is a version of RelStorage optimized for PostgreSQL.
+4. **NewtDB** is a version of RelStorage optimized for PostgreSQL.
 It stores data as both Python pickles, as well as JSONB Postgres data structures.
 This allows one to benefit from the native PostgreSQL catalogs.

-## ZEO
-ZEO is the basic client server version of the ZODB.
-Each Python application server includes a ZEO client.
-They all talk to the ZEO server.
-The ZEO server will then store the data in a FileStorage.

 ## Caching
 Caching is an important feature of the ZODB.
 Every ZEO client includes an